Colorado judge rejects plea deal for funeral director who acknowledged abusing 191 corpses

 COLORADO SPRINGS, Colo.
-(AP) — A Colorado judge on Friday rejected a plea agreement for a funeral home owner who acknowledged abusing 191 corpses, many of which languished in a room-temperature building for years as the owner and his wife maintained a lavish lifestyle.
+(AP) — A judge on Friday rejected a plea agreement for a Colorado funeral home owner who acknowledged abusing 191 corpses, after family members described the pain and shame they’ve carried since learning their loved ones’ bodies were left to rot.

-The rare decision to reject the agreement came after families of the dead who were given fake ashes asked for a more severe punishment for Jon Hallford, who owned and operated Return to Nature Funeral Home in Colorado Springs with his wife, Carie.
+The rare decision to reject the plea agreement that called for a 20-year prison sentence followed anguished testimony from family members seeking a more severe punishment.

+Among them was Crystina Page, whose son David Jaxon Page, 20, was killed by police during a mental health crisis in 2019.
+His body languished in the funeral home for years as Page carried with her an urn that she wrongly thought contained her son’s cremated ashes.

 Carie Hallford is accused of the same crimes as her husband and also pleaded guilty.
 Her sentencing on the corpse abuse charges has not been scheduled.